jlgore/tcpcap/README.md

 * `sudo make` to build and run the container.

 All the code, Dockerfile, and fun stuff lives in the `code` directory.

+### Prometheus Metrics Exposed

+You should be able to scrape the following metrics from a Prometheus setup:

+"tcpcap_processed_conns_total" - a counter that increments on every new qualifed packet connection.
+"tcpcap_processed_blocks_total" - a counter that increments on every new blocked IP address.

 # Why you do what you did?